mishatuesday/mishatuesday.github.io/_posts/2022-10-27-controlling-forms-in-react.markdown

 `<input type="checkbox" name="colors" value="red" id="red" {isRed ? "checked" : null} onChange={e => setIsRed{!isRed}} />`

-I have a console log set up in the onChange attribute for each of these checkboxes.
+I have a console log set up in the onChange attribute for each of the following checkboxes.
 Go ahead and open your dev tools *right now* (command-option-j) and see what happens when you check and uncheck them:

 <input type="checkbox" name="test-box" onChange="console.log('the Try it! checkbox changed')" />
 <label for="test-box">Try it!</label>